-As the EU General Data Protection Regulation (GDPR) entered in effect a year ago in May 2018, it triggered an unprecedented and much-needed focus on data privacy.
+As the EU General Data Protection Regulation (GDPR) entered in effect in May 2018, it triggered an unprecedented and much-needed focus on data privacy.
 Not only within the European Union but around the globe, where providers of digital services delivered to consumers within the EU, have been compelled to comply with GDPR.
 The activation of GDPR has been a tremendous driver in privacy protection everywhere, from the tiniest web shop business to the largest multinational tech giants.

 In the first year of GDPR, 280,000+ cases were received by data protection authorities according to the International Association of Privacy Professionals.
 144,000 individual complaints have been filed, more than 89,000 data breach notifications have been dispatched and fines amounting to EUR 56 million. handed out.
 This is likely only the “tip of the iceberg” and a precursor of what is still to come, as data protection authorities get up to speed and consumers become increasingly aware of their right to data privacy.